Sky Airline Peru

-Sky Airline Perú, styled as SꓘY Airline Perú, is an airline based in Lima, Peru and is the second largest airline in the Peruvian market.
+Sky Airline Perú, styled as SꞰY Airline Perú, is an airline based in Lima, Peru and is the second largest airline in the Peruvian market.
 It is a subsidiary of Sky Airline, which is based in Chile.
 It operates scheduled domestic and international services.
 Its main hub is Jorge Chávez International Airport.

 History

 The airline was established in April 2019 as part of a planned expansion of Sky Airline in Latin America.
 Sky Airline Perú operations were more successful than originally anticipated, which led to the addition of more aircraft than originally projected.

 Destinations

 As of April 2023, the airline flies to 14 destinations in Peru, and has flights to five countries from its Lima hub.
 The airline was set to begin flights to Sao Paulo, Brazil in July 2023.